State of Illinois Monetary Award Program (MAP)

 This loan program allows students to borrow money for educational expenses.
-The interest rate is variable and may change on July 1 or each year.
+The interest rate is variable and may change on July 1 of each year.
 Repayment of principal need not begin until six months after the student either graduates or ceases to be enrolled at least half-time (minimum of six credits per term).

-The combined amount that dependent students may be borrowed from both the subsidized and unsubsidized loan programs is $5,500/year ($2,750/semester) for freshmen (0-27 earned hours) and $6,500/year ($3,250/semester) for sophomores (28+ earned hours).
+The combined amount that dependent students may borrow from both the subsidized and unsubsidized loan programs is $5,500/year ($2,750/semester) for freshmen (0-27 earned hours) and $6,500/year ($3,250/semester) for sophomores (28+ earned hours).
 These amounts may vary based on the amounts of other financial aid and the amount of credit hours the student is taking.

-The combined amount that independent students may be borrowed from both the subsidized and unsubsidized loan programs is $9,500/year ($4,750/semester) for freshmen (0-27 earned hours) and $10,500/year ($5,250/semester) for sophomores (28+ earned hours).
+The combined amount that independent students may borrow from both the subsidized and unsubsidized loan programs is $9,500/year ($4,750/semester) for freshmen (0-27 earned hours) and $10,500/year ($5,250/semester) for sophomores (28+ earned hours).
 These amounts may vary based on the amounts of other financial aid and the amount of credit hours the student is taking.

 The maximum for subsidized loans cannot exceed $3,500/year ($1,750/semester) for freshmen and $4,500/year ($2,250/semester) for sophomores.